 NATURAL COMMUNICATION AND BANK TELLER WINDOWS

-Jim likewise isn’t a big fan of intercoms in banks (unless the location truly demands it).
+Jim also isn’t a big fan of intercoms in banks.
 They have a bad reputation with customers, and tend to obscure the teller’s face.
 He has instead developed teller window systems that facilitate “natural voice communication.”
 Jim points to his baffle, arch window, and secure-sound systems, which allow sound to travel naturally without the aid of electronic amplification.
 The result is a teller windows that offers full security and complete face-to-face visibility.

 BANK TELLER WINDOW AESTHETICS